statonlab/tripal_hq/README.md

 - Tripal HQ administration dashboard support approve/reject for Tripal Importer submissions.
 <img width="1352" alt="Screen Shot 2019-10-16 at 3 25 18 PM" src="https://user-images.githubusercontent.com/1566301/66960197-38df6280-f029-11e9-840c-c97ea1a0f293.png">

+## Future Development

+- Support emails in the same manner as Tripal HQ
+- Rich permissions for controlling which users have access to specific importers
+- Rich permissions for deputizing users to approve/reject data imports as you can with Tripal HQ.